 I didn’t announce my pregnancy on the blog – we decided to wait until our kiddo was born.
 Well, something kind of crazy happened during my third trimester!
 Literally one day after I googled “what to wear to an Indian wedding when you’re really pregnant” – I got an email from a blog reader named Parul!
 She just told me a little about herself, how she followed my blog and how she invented something called a maternity sari (she had no idea I was pregnant).

 I emailed her back telling her how needed her invention was and I mentioned that I was pregnant myself!
-She sent me one of her sari’s to try!
+She gave me a sari and I loved it – you can find them on her site, Janam Maternity!
 Such a crazy coincidence, right?

 This picture is a throwback to me at nearly 9 months pregnant (35 weeks) wearing a maternity sari.
 Even though I felt HUGE at the time, I loved how comfortable the sari was!
 Anyone who has ever worn a sari knows how tough they can be to put on.
 This one was basically ready-made (I put it on myself).
 And maybe you can’t tell, but it has a fully belly panel – so it stayed on without me having to fuss with it.